 Background: The Iowa Legislature annually determines the state cost per pupil.
 This action, formerly known as allowable growth, now known as state supplemental assistance, pays for the annual cost of doing business in Iowa schools.
 In the last decade, during and since the great recession, Iowa’s state cost per pupil has experienced record low increases, falling far short of the cost increase of delivering a sound education.
 In ten of the last eleven years, the rate of growth in the state cost per pupil has been lower than the cost increases typically experienced by school districts.

-Current Reality: Iowa total expenditures per pupil continue to lag the rest of the nation.
-Although Iowa improved its ranking for the 2018-19 school year to 30th, from 31st in 2017-18, Iowa per pupil expenditures for PK-12 schools per student in fall enrollment are still $1,329below the national average.
-This shortfall is 10.5% below the US average, despite the fact that Iowa’s per capita personal income is only 4.4% below national average, the costs of staff salaries and benefits continue to rise, as do the costs of curriculum, textbooks, utilities, transportation and supplies.
-Additional requirements demand more resources: closing achievement gaps, early literacy efforts, summer school, before- and after-school programs, English-language learner supports, increasing STEM programs, internships and future ready workforce investments, implementation of higher expectations through the Iowa Core and the goal to graduate every student college or career ready for a successful future.
+Current Reality: Iowa’s total expenditures per pupil continue to lag the rest of the nation.
+Although Iowa improved its ranking for the 2018-19 school year to 30th, from 31st in 2017-18, Iowa per-pupil expenditures for PK-12 schools per student in fall enrollment are still $1,329 below the national average.
+This shortfall is 10.5% below the US average, despite the fact that Iowa’s per capita personal income is only 4.4% below the national average, the costs of staff salaries and benefits continue to rise, as do the costs of curriculum, textbooks, utilities, transportation, and supplies.
+Additional requirements demand more resources: closing achievement gaps, early literacy efforts, summer school, before- and after-school programs, English-language learner supports, increasing STEM programs, internships and future-ready workforce investments, implementation of higher expectations through the Iowa Core and the goal to graduate every student college or career ready for a successful future.

 Action Needed: In order to fulfill the goal of regaining Iowa’s number one in the nation education status and delivering world-class schools, the Sioux City Community School District supports the provision of adequate funding, which we know, spent wisely, will prepare our students for success.
 The Sioux City District supports a goal to get Iowa’s investment in education to the national average, currently $1,329 per pupil above Iowa’s current level of expenditure.
 These resources are best delivered to schools through the school foundation formula, which preserves the most local flexibility in use of funding to benefit students.
 Funding for teacher leadership and other reform efforts will not deliver intended results if Iowa continues to short cut regular education investment for students.